space900/space900/README.md

-### Hello, there's junior web developer from Moscow area. 🖥️
+### Hello, there's frontend developer from Moscow area. 🖥️

 <!-- #### Currently i work in RedWillow web studio in Moscow. -->
 <!-- #### The last few projects that I've done: -->